Brandon Routh Is Superman Again In The CW’s Crisis Crossover Event

 — Jim Lee (@JimLee) September 28, 2019

-The CW Homages Its Previous DC Characters like Brandon Routh’s Superman
+The CW Homages Its Previous DC Characters Like Brandon Routh as Superman

 Through its various shows, The CW and DC have taken particular care to bring back fan-favorite actors that have appeared in various DC Comics related adaptations over the years.

 The Flash famously saw John Wesley Shipp and Mark Hamill reprise their roles as the (first-ever TV) Flash and Trickster, respectively, from the original 90’s show.
 Supergirl brought back the original Supergirl Helen Slater and the Superman from Lois & Clark, Dean Cain.
-Kevin Conroy will play Bruce Wayne in live-action for the first time.
+Kevin Conroy will play Bruce Wayne in the Kingdom Come Crisis Crossover for the first time.
 Not to mention many other large and small actors from the various DC properties to make their way on to the big and small screens over the decades.

 The CW Crisis Crossover Will See Supermen Galore!